Moses Montefiore Academy: Background

 As of April 2015, most Montefiore students had been expelled from other schools due to violent behavior.
 As of 2015 it served grades 7–9.
 As of August 2015, the Chicago Public Schools eliminated all students and most staff from the school (except an assistant principal and a clerk), but claimed that the school was not closed.

 According to "Last Chance High" the parents were told the school was closed while the teachers were told they were getting more students in 2016.
 This was done so that no parents would know to show up for the "public hearings" to decide if the school should be shut down.
 Since no parents were told about public hearings or that the school was technically still open, they were forced to either put their children back into public schools where they were expelled from previously or pay for private therapeutic schools.
-Chicago public school district says they sent out letters to the parents about when hearings would be held but no parents ever received these letters.
-The school closed in 2016 and had been bought by another private school that opened in 2018.
+The Chicago public school district stated that letters went sent to the parents regarding when hearings would be held but no parents ever received these letters.
+The school closed in 2016 and had been bought by another private school known as the Urban Prarie Waldorf School that opened in 2018 before it too shut down in June of 2024.
 Teachers and administrators in the Chicago Public Schools often used the threat of "being sent to Montefiore" as an effective disciplinary tool.
+As of September 2024, the Montefiore Academy's building has been torn down, set to be replaced by new residential development.